 Please note that email transmission is not instantaneous.
-Similar to sending a hard copy proposal, when emailing your proposal, the state recommends sending it with enough time to ensure the email is delivered by the deadline for receipt of proposals.
+Similar to sending a hard copy proposal, if you are emailing your proposal, the state recommends sending it with enough time to ensure the email is delivered by the deadline for receipt of proposals.